Langwieser Viaduct: Technical data

-The Langwieser Viaduct possesses a length of 284 m, a width of 3.7 m, and a rise of 42 m.
+The Langwieser Viaduct possesses a length of 284 m, a width of 3.7 m, and ground clearance of 62 m.
 The main span consists of a 100 m long arch, with a rise of 42 m; at the time of its completion, it possessed the largest span of any railway bridge in the world.
 The Langwieser Viaduct has a total of 13 openings.
 The rail carriers have a plate beam cross section rigidly connected with the carriers.
 The only divisions are between the main arch and the two foreshore areas; these separations are constructed as double piers.

 The plans for the Langwieser Viaduct were largely the work of Hermann Schürch, while the chief engineer and the building contractor for its construction was Eduard Züblin.
 The static computations were performed by Karl Arnstein.
 During its construction, an extensive timber falsework was assembled on site to temporarily support the bridge.
 The falsework, which used 800 cubic metres of wood, was regarded as an achievement in itself, produced by the carpenter Richard Coray of Trin.
 Structurally, the Langwieser Viaduct possesses a high level of efficiency, when validated during its final loading test, it demonstrated a deflection of less than 1 mm even when was loaded by a steam locomotive and three heavily laiden freight cars.

 The materials used for building the Langwieser Viaduct were determined by several criteria.
 Stone was not a realistic choice due to unfavourable local geology, the foundations for a heavy structure were impractical.
 Furthermore, while iron was a technical possibility, the challenges of transporting the material to the construction site caused it to be deemed unfeasible as well, leaving concrete as the only possible alternative available during this era.
 A total of 7,469 cubic meters of concrete were used during the Langwieser Viaduct's construction, considerably more than the 4,861 cubic meters originally projected, which has been attributed to the need to better establish its foundations.
 In addition, the concrete was combined with 250 tons of steel, which reinforces and supports the structure.
 The final cost of the Langwieser Viaduct's construction was around 625,000 CHF, discounting reinforcement.